Augusto-Carissimo/Portafolio/seatmapParser/README.txt

-Thanks for your interest in this position with Gordian Software's API Integration team.

-The next step in the interview process is to complete the exercise below.
-This is a practical challenge similar to real problems you would solve as part of this team.

 Seatmap Availability Exercise:

 Our goal is to parse seatmap information from XML files and create a JSON format that our customers can parse so that they can display any airline seatmap by integrating our format.